-Kyu testing (ranks below Black Belt), are generally conducted once every year for the entire dojo.
+Kyu testing (ranks below Black Belt), are generally conducted once to twice every year for the entire dojo.
 Students are asked or are invited to test when it is appropriate.
 When advance students have met the requirements for Ikkyu and Nikyu testing (brown belt rank), they are invited to test before Suenaka Sensei himself at the student’s home dojo when he travels to the various affiliates to conduct annual seminars.
 All ‘Dan Ranks’ (Black Belt) testing is conducted during Summer Camps (Gasshuku), when the Wadokai organization gathers together for a week of aikido training.

 If your emphasis or personal desire is about the business of obtaining rank, you should seriously consider another dojo to pursue your martial studies.
 Students must meet specific requirements in order to be considered for testing and the award of rank.
 These include but are not limited to required hours of practice for each specific rank, knowledge of Aikido history, philosophy, and Japanese terms and principles, waza and weapons proficiency, and the personal contributions of the individual student with supporting the growth and development of the dojo and Aikido overall.
 It should be mentioned that testing is not compulsory for students that study Suenaka Aikido.

 Are there other fees for testing or dues?